Conformal theory of gravitation and cosmology: Conclusions on formalism

-The gravitational field equation deduced from conformal Weyl theory for defined source density $f(r)$ in the static spherically symmetric Schwarzschild metric is $\dar^4(rB(r))=rf(r)$\cite{MAK89,MAN91,MAN06}.
-Exterior Schwarzschild potential function $B(r)=-2\beta/r+\alpha+\gamma r-\kappa r^2$ is exact outside any enclosed radial mass-energy source density.
-There are four free parameters, of which only two have specified values: $a_0=[rB(r)]_{r\to0}=0,\alpha^2=1-6\beta\gamma$.
+The gravitational field equation deduced from conformal Weyl theory for defined source density $f(r)$ in the static spherically symmetric Schwarzschild metric is $\dar^4(rB(r))=rf(r)$ \cite{MAK89,MAN91,MAN06}.
+Exterior Schwarzschild potential function $B(r)=-2\beta/r+\alpha+\gamma r-\kappa r^2$ is exact outside any enclosed mass/energy radial source density.
+There are four independent parameters, of which only two have specified values: $c_0=[rB(r)]_{r\to0}=0,\alpha^2=1-6\beta\gamma$.
 For arbitrary radial source density a particular solution exists that determines $\beta$ for any given $\gamma$ and $\kappa$.
-For specified $\gamma$, Ricci scalar $R$ is in general singular for $r\to0$, contrary to a constraint imposed in previous analyses\cite{MAK89,FLA06,BAV09,YOO13}.
-Singular $R$ is consistent with the presence of supermassive black holes at galactic centers.
-The exterior Schwarzschild solution for conformal gravity is valid on a subatomic scale.
-A universal constant can be adjusted so that conformal parameter $\beta$, averaged over chemical composition of a macroscopic object, agrees with standard gravity.
-Parameters fitted to galactic rotation velocities\cite{MAN06} are defined for galactic mass $M=N^*M_\odot$ by $\beta=N^*\beta^*, \gamma=\gamma_0+N^*\gamma^*$\cite{MAN97}. $\gamma^*$ is shown here not to be a universal constant, since it depends explicitly on an effective galactic radius $r_G$.
-Constant $r_G^2\gamma^*$ is estimated by the conformal Higgs model\cite{NESM1,NES13} from Hubble expansion data. $r_G$ can be adjusted to improve the fit to any particular galactic orbital velocity function obtained with fixed $\gamma^*$.
-Estimated values of $\gamma^*$ agree with empirical ratio $(\beta^*/\gamma^*)^\half\sim10^{21}m$\cite{MAN06}. $\gamma^* r$ is negligible at subgalatic distances, consistent with standard Einstein general relativity.
+Consistency with conformal theory of observed Hubble expansion \cite{NES13} and dark galactic halos\cite{NESM3} removes uniform mean energy-momentum source density from the conformal gravitational field equation for an extended bounded volume.
+This implies that nonclassical acceleration parameter $\gamma$ is determined by the purely time-dependent modified Friedmann equation. $\gamma$ due to the depleted dark halo model\cite{NESM3} has the expected magnitude, consistent with negligible effect at subgalactic distances.
 Except for small effects of chemical composition, this removes any conflict between classical and conformal gravity for subgalactic phenomena.
-These conclusions resolve objections raised by previous authors\cite{FLA06,BAV09,YOO13}.
-The present analysis, together with earlier references on Hubble expansion and dark halos\cite{NES13}, provides relationships among parameters relevant to observed data for individual galaxies.
+At close interstellar distances, conformal theory predicts no measurable deviation from standard general relativity.
+These conclusions resolve objections raised by previous authors \cite{FLA06,BAV09,YOO13,KH016}.
+A recent study of galactic rotation data designed to eliminate mass adjustment of individual galaxies\cite{MLS16} indicates that empirical galactic $\gamma$ may be mass-independent\cite{NESM7}.
+If so, derivations given here are consistent with this study of rotational velocities and with MOND constant $a_0$\cite{MIL83,SAN10,FAM12}.
+Empirical $\gamma$ should be optimized for the data of Ref\cite{MLS16}.
+The present analysis, together with earlier studies of Hubble expansion and dark halos\cite{NESM1,NES13,NESM2,NESM3}, establishes relationships among parameters limited to observed data for individual galaxies.
+The interdependence of CG and CHM shown by the present analysis indicates that extension of accurate CHM results beyond redshift unity requires simultaneous integration of functions $\phi(t)$ and $a(t)$.
 Extension to galactic growth, interactions, and clusters has not yet been explored.
-It will be important to use data from ongoing observational projects to refine basic parameters estimated here: primordial mass density $\rho_m$, conformal Higgs gravitational constant ${\bar\tau}$, galactic baryonic masses $M_G$ and effective radii $r_G$.
-Cosmic curvature $k$, currently estimated to be very small or zero, must be more accurately known in order to extend accurate parametrization to the cosmic microwave background.
+Basic parameters inferred here from empirical galactic rotation data \cite{MAN97,MAN06,MAO11,MAO12,OAM12,OAM15} include:\\ Cosmic mass density $\rho_m/c^2=7.82\times 10^{-25}kg/m^3$,\\ Friedmann mass weight $\Omega_m=-4.33\times 10^{-2}$,\\ $X_\Phi$ gravitational constant ${\bar\tau}=-4.96\times 10^{-47}s^2/kg/m$,\\ MOND $a_0=2\gamma c^2=1.14\times 10^{-10}m/s^2$.\\ Milky Way halo radius $r_H=107.8 kpc$,\\ Milky Way Tully-Fisher radius $r_{TF}=17.2 kpc$,\\ compared with empirical galactic radius $r_G\simeq 15.0 kpc$.
 The author is indebted to Prof. Keith Horne for helpful questions and comments.